splunk/public-o11y-docs/apm/profiling/profiling-troubleshooting.rst

 No profiling data in Splunk Observability Cloud
 ==================================================

-If profiling data does not appear in Observability Cloud, do the following:
+If profiling data does not appear in Splunk Observability Cloud, do the following:

 Check that you've instrumented your application
 ----------------------------------------------------